Study in Argentina and learn your manners!

 Pleases, Thank You’s, and You’re Welcomes

 The people of Argentina are very polite and although laid-back in nature, still have very good manners.
 Students studying Spanish in Argentina, do not be afraid to say please, thank you, or you’re welcome whenever you can as kindness goes a long way over here.
-Here are some different ways to say it all in Spanish; Gracias (thank you); Muchas Gracias (thank you very much); Muy amable (very kind); Por favor (please); Puede ser (it’s possible?); De nada (you’re welcome) Por nada (for nothing).
+Here are some different ways to say it all in Spanish; Gracias (thank you); Muchas Gracias (thank you very much); Muy amable (very kind); Por favor (please); ¿Puede ser....?(would it be possible to...?); De nada (you’re welcome) Por nada (it's nothing).

 Argentines are slightly more formal and conservative in their dress.
 It is a good idea for students in Spanish immersion courses in Buenos Aires, especially women, who would like to avoid that extra ‘attention’ to try to dress like the locals do.
 Men wear suits to work but often look well kept when not working.
 Women, although very fashionable, are more covered up even in the hot summer months.
 Try to dress depending on the situation, if you are not sure, just take a look at what others are wearing and imitate.